 An online petition to save the Bluebell Girls revue has been signed by over 50,000 people.

 “When the Lido reopened after World War II, people wanted to have fun.
 The Clerico brothers who bought the place wanted to make it a high-end venue.
 They invented the concept of dinner shows, which inspired other venues,” said Sonia Rachline, author of a book about the Lido.

 “The shows are very French and Parisian, thanks to the sophistication of costumes and the precision of dance moves, but it also has this American madness inspired by musicals,” Rachline added.

 But while the Moulin Rouge benefited from a revival of interest after Baz Luhrmann’s 2001 movie, the Lido has struggled with a drop in attendance and economic troubles aggravated by the COVID-19 crisis.
 To some, the shows seem increasingly outdated.
 In 2015, the Lido tried to reinvent itself with a new revue by a Cirque du Soleil director who sought to empower the dancers and show that “women are not objects,” but it wasn’t as successful as hoped.

 Accor said the cabaret has lost 80 million euros ($85.6 million) over the past decade.
 Lido employees expect to lose their jobs this summer.

-People who have worked at the Lido — from dancers to dressmakers, dressing room staff and backstage technicians — have an unusually personal attachment to the venue.
+People who have worked at the Lido — from dancers to dressmakers, dressing room staff and backstage technicians — described the club with an unusually personal attachment.